arpitnigam12/Online_examination_portal/README.md

    React.js: Frontend framework for building user interfaces.

    JSON Server: Backend server for handling API requests and providing mock data.

+## overview vedio of project is provied in code section you can access it.

 # License
 This project is created by Arpit Nigam